GeorgH93/PCGF_PluginLib/README.md

 1. Requiring it to be installed as a plugin (will be published on dev.bukkit.org and spigotmc.org soon)
 2. Shading it into your plugin (requires more RAM and some features will not work)

-### Adding the library as an dependency with maven:
+### Adding the library as a dependency with maven:
 #### Repository:
 ```xml
 <repository>